-The Principal shall institute procedures for the maintenance of health records, which are to show the immunization status of every student enrolled or attending the CWC Kansas City, and for the completion of all necessary reports in accordance with guidelines prepared by the Department of Social Services-Missouri Division of Health.
+The Head of School shall institute procedures for the maintenance of health records, which are to show the immunization status of every student enrolled or attending the CWC Kansas City, and for the completion of all necessary reports in accordance with guidelines prepared by the Department of Social Services-Missouri Division of Health.

-57. Student Group Use of School Facilities
+60. Student Group Use of School Facilities